 For the months of July and August we offer Emergency Medicine Career Track.
 While fulfilling UF students’ requirements for a 4 week clerkship in Emergency Medicine, this course is geared toward students considering Emergency Medicine as a career.
 During Career Track the Clerkship Directors and Program Director meet with you personally and discuss your career goals, review your application, and discuss your interviewing skills.

-Please contact Courtney Cribbs with any questions or concerns about the Medical Student Rotations.
+Please contact Amanda Glynn with any questions or concerns about the Medical Student Rotations.

 The focus of the Pediatric Emergency Medicine Rotation is to provide MS3 and MS4 students with exposure to undifferentiated pediatric patients in the emergency department.